Beach Fishing For Salmon: Gear And Methods

 These fish have likely encountered various lures in the past, so they may be more cautious.

-Techniques For Beach Fishing For Salmon
+Beach Fishing Techniques For Salmon

 Casting straight out and reeling in is the basics, however, casting straight out, and taking 5 to 10 steps down the beach to cover the water is a good way of covering more water.